 From Narita Airport: 20 min by shuttle bus

-A 3 minute walk from Shibayama-chiyoda Station, Sora no Yu, a natural onsen hot spring facility is located.
-Since onsen and bathing culture is a deep culture of Japan.
+A 3-minute walk from Shibayama-Chiyoda Station, Sora no Yu, a natural onsen hot spring facility is located.
+Since the onsen and bathing culture is a deep culture of Japan.
 Onsen has a health benefit for your body, take a warm onsen to get rid of your tiredness from the long flight!
-Many public bath houses have a strict rule for tattoos but this onsen is tattoo friendly because of the location being near the airport.
+Many public bathhouses have strict rules for tattoos but this onsen is tattoo friendly because of the location being near the airport.

 Sora no Yu